Kluber dominates Angels with three-hitter, Indians win 3-0

 UP NEXT

-Indians rookie Shane Bieber will make his first start against the Angels, who have not named a starter.
-The right-hander pitched into the seventh inning against Minnesota on July 30, but didn't factor into the decision.
+Indians rookie Shane Bieber will make his first start against the Angels, who will call up rookie Deck McGuire from the minors.
+Bieber pitched into the seventh inning against Minnesota on July 30, but didn't factor into the decision.